 If you aren’t already familiar with Pet Plate, they are a home-delivery dog food service that cooks and delivers high-quality, human-grade dog food right to your doorstep.

-Siberian Huskies are sensitive eaters and are a breed that requires the best of the best.
-While many husky owners out there advocate that a raw food diet is the most appropriate for this working breed, it can be very hard to get right, and for some huskies, it isn’t what works well for them.
+Siberian Huskies are sensitive eaters and are a breed that requires the absolute best when it comes to nutrition.
+Although many husky owners out there advocate that a raw food diet is the most appropriate for this working breed, it can be very hard to get right and doesn’t actually always work well with every husky.

 As Pet Plate is a “premium” service, they hold a strong stance on the quality of their product.
 This article will take a closer look at their brand and what goes into their food, to help you decide if this will be right for your husky.